Information design is a field that makes use of visual tools to translate complex data.

 You probably heard about data visualization before, but today is the day you get to know why it matters.

 Open-design is a movement that consists of the development of physical products by sharing its design information publicly.

 It’s a co-creation process between the designer and the user.
 Because of that, often times they are free and shared online.

 More often than not, the debate to ether or not someone needs to go to University to become a graphic designer, pops up.
 Some say that school can directly impact your ability to work better.
 Others defend that equal amounts of dedication and practice can bring a lot more to the table than art school.

-In my case, I decided to go back to school and to find a new job.
 My previous contract wasn’t renewed, so I need to get back out there and sell myself as a designer.
-But how do I do that exactly?
 Should I keep pushing towards being the best generalist designer that I can be or do I need to specialize in a particular field?

 What’s the difference between a generalist and a specialist designer and how do we chose between them?